top of page

 The Details

-For a long time, this company saw a large portion of their profits come from customer use of their petrol and diesel filling stations.
-With the rise of electric vehicles and evolving customer needs they decided that they wanted to transform the forecourt experience so that it was more than just a filling station.
-They required exploration for the most valuable services they could offer and a clear strategy for execution.
+saw a large portion of their profits come from customer use of their petrol and diesel filling stations.
+With the rise of electric vehicles and evolving customer needs they want to be more than a petrol station with a transformed forecourt experience.
+Exploration for the most valuable services they could offer and a clear strategy for execution was needed to give this client a view of the possible.

 KEY GOAL

-Deliver recommendations that details the direction for a transformed forecourt experience.
+Deliver recommendations that details the direction for a transformed food offering as part of a forecourt experience.

 MY ROLE

-I was the Service Design and Research associate tasked with taking a deeper dive into a potential food offering as part of the transformative forecourt experience, mapping out what the new experience would look like for customers and highlighting opportunities.
+I was the Service design and Research associate tasked with taking a deeper dive into a potential food offering service as part of the transformed forecourt experience, mapping out what the experience would look like for customers and highlighting opportunities.

-Following the ideation session's outputs, use cases for the most valuable food offerings were mapped out and all outputs were consolidated into an informative pack that detailed an executive summary, our approach, user needs, food offering concepts, use cases and highlighted opportunities for our client to implement.
+• Created an informative deck that detailed an executive summary, our approach, user needs, food offering concepts, use cases and highlighted opportunities for the client to implement.

 Image 12-11-2024 at 18.34.jpeg